 Play this version of musical chairs around a dining table in honor of the grand dining experience Belle has in the castle.
 Set the table, leaving off one less place setting than you have players.
 As the music plays, kids circle the dining table.
 When the music stops, they must sit in front of a place setting.
-The player left standing is out, another place setting and chair is removed and play continues until only one player remains.
+The player left standing is out, and another place setting and a chair are removed.
+The remaining kids continue until only one player remains.

 Story Time Shuffle

 This is a fun game to play just for laughs.
 Sit on the floor or in a chair and have the kids gather around for story time.
-Read the story of , and tell the kids that each time they hear the name Belle, they have to get up and switch seats with someone else.
+Read the story of Beauty and the Beast, and tell the kids that each time they hear the name Belle, they have to get up and switch seats with someone else.
 Pause as they do this and wait for them to settle into their new spaces before you continue reading.

 Another variation is to assign each player a character and a command before you begin reading.
 When a child hears her character’s name, she must perform that command.
 The commands can be simple like: blink your eyes three times or pat your head, or they can be designed to fit the character.
 For instance, a player who has been tagged as Lumiere can have to get up and switch the lights off and on, or someone who is Mrs. Potts has to do the Little Teapot Dance, The Beast may roar while Belle may open a book and pretend to read, and so on.